markhazleton/SampleMvcCRUD/README.md

 ## Customization

-SampleMvcCrud is open source and you’re welcome to modify and contribute.
+SampleMvcCrud is open source and you’re welcome to contribute.

 ## Contributing